 At a Glance

-- The suit usually consists of pants and a jacket.
-However, for more elegant occasions, a vest is often worn over the shirt.
-The suit’s material is typically a mix of cotton, polyester, and elestane.
+- A suit usually consists of pants and a jacket.
+However, men often wear a vest over their shirts on more formal occasions.
+A suit’s material is typically a mix of cotton, polyester, and lycra.

-- For “large and slim” individuals, the ideal suit comes with a jacket with a narrow lapel and at least three buttons.
-Trousers shouldn’t have a serve so the legs look less long.
+- The ideal suit for “tall and thin” individuals has a jacket with a narrow lapel and no less than three buttons.
+The pants shouldn’t have a crease so that the legs do not look too long.

 The following dimensions are important for determining the size of your new suit:

 - hip circumference